Early Years (ages 3-6)

 The Early Years department at Amity International School Amsterdam caters for children between 3 and 6 years old.
 We support children to learn and develop through an inquiry and play-based curriculum, where children can explore and develop skills through a variety of learning experiences which help them make sense of the world around them.
 At Amity, this inquiry and play-based approach is underpinned by the International Baccalaureate (IB) Primary Years Programme.

-We know that young children thrive when they are interested, engaged and active in their own learning.
-We provide learning experiences that are meaningful, inclusive and multi-sensory, in order to provoke the students’ natural curiosity and interests through a number of engaging units of inquiry including:
+We know that young children thrive when they are interested and engaged in their own learning.
+We provide learning experiences that are meaningful, inclusive and multi-sensory, in order to provoke the students’ natural curiosity and interests through a number of engaging units of inquiry which are part of the following transdisciplinary themes:

 Amity International School Amsterdam is a candidate school* for the PYP.
 This school is pursuing authorisation as an IB World School.
 IB World Schools share a common philosophy- a commitment to high-quality, challenging, international education- that we believe is important for our students.